 Before this type of care at home starts, it is vital to ensure that your elderly relative knows that the carer will be living with them and is comfortable with this.
 If they need dementia care or are confused, this may be more challenging.
 We’ve shared some organisations that can support your dementia experience here, as well as guidance on how to navigate care refusal here.

 Their own space

-A carer who moves into your loved one’s home with them will need their own space in which to sleep and spend time when they are not actually providing elderly care.
+A carer who moves into either your or your loved one’s home will need their own space in which to sleep and spend time when they are not actually providing elderly care.

-Caring 24/7 can be very demanding, both physically and emotionally, and it is important that the live-in carer has somewhere where they can enjoy time away from the person they are caring for.
+Caring 24/7 can be very demanding, both physically and emotionally, and it’s important that the live-in carer has somewhere where they can enjoy time away from the person they are caring for.
 However well they get on together, the carer will need some time alone to unwind.

-Depending on your loved one’s mobility and the general layout of their house, it may be practical to consider whether moving them into a ground floor room would be advantageous.
-This could leave a free room upstairs for the carer, but it would only be practical if there are toilet facilities for your loved one downstairs.
+Depending on your or your loved one’s mobility and the general layout of their house, it may be practical to consider whether moving into a ground floor room would be advantageous.
+This could leave a free room upstairs for the carer, but it would only be practical if there are toilet facilities for you or your loved one to use downstairs.

 There is no need to go to great lengths to decorate a room for a carer.
 The carer’s room should simply be comfortable, clean and have adequate heating.